mcmire/dotfiles/README.md

     brew upgrade ag

-## Installation

-Whew.
-Still here?
-Now for the fun stuff.
+### Installing

+Now that you have the prerequisites out of the way, you can actually install these configuration files and get started Vimming.

-First, you need to download this repo to your computer somehow.
-You'll probably want to come back to these files later, make modifications to them, and push them up, so I recommend forking this repo.
-Put it in a convenient place you'll remember, such as the same place you store code.
+First, you need to download this repo somehow.
+You'll probably want to come back to these files later, make modifications to them, and push them up, so fork this repo, then clone your fork in a convenient place you'll remember, such as the same place you store code.
+For example:

+    cd myawesomecode
+    git clone git://github.com:myusername/vimfiles.git

 If you already installed Vim at some point in the past, then you'll want to make sure you remove all of those configuration files first.
 At a minimum, you'll